Licensed social worker jobs in Fayetteville, NC - 75 jobs

 Job Description:

-Applies a working knowledge of psycho-social principles and family dynamic development.
-Identification and assessment of social, emotional, financial, and environmental factors which many affect the medical plan of treatment and desired outcome.
+Apply a working knowledge of psycho-social principles and family dynamic development.
+Identification and assessment of social, emotional, financial and environmental factors which may affect the medical plan of treatment and desired outcome.

 Communicate with agency personnel and coordinate with other services in providing optimum care.